kristosh/Essentials-of-Machine-Learning/mathintro.md

 \text{---} &  \mathbf{x}_n  & \text{---}
 \end{bmatrix} \in \mathbb{R}^{70000 \times 784}$$

 Where each row is represented by a vector $\mathbf{x}_i$.
-The task is extract useful information and patterns from these data.
+Out task is to extract useful information and patterns from these data.
 For example in digit-classification, we would like to build a ML model to predict automatically the digits in MNIST images without using the information from the naming or the labels.
 Once we build this system, we can apply to each image that contains handwritten digits and create our [OCR software](https://en.wikipedia.org/wiki/Optical_character_recognition).

 Now back to the MNIST dataset.
 We can actually place all the labels for each image in a single vector $\mathbf{t} \in {\(0, 1, 2, ..., 9\)}^{70000}$.

-A simple approach to create our first classifier (our machine learning model) is as follows: introduce some parameters (we can call them also variables) $\mathbf{w}$.
-Then, we simply :), will need to tune these parameters in such a way that each time that we will have an observation $\mathbf{x}^{\prime}$ if we multiply (by using the `inner product` from linear algebra that discussed before) with parameters $\mathbf{w}$ the output should be a numerical value that will represent the digit that the input observation contains.
+A simple approach to create our first classifier (our machine learning model) is as follows:

+- Introduce some parameters (we can call them also variables) $\mathbf{w}$.
+- Then, we simply :) need to tune these parameters in such a way that each time that we will have an observation $\mathbf{x}^{\prime}$ if we multiply (by using the `inner product` discussed before) with parameters $\mathbf{w}$ the output should be a numerical value that will represent the digit that the input observation contains.

 $$y = \mathbf{w} \cdot  \mathbf{x}^{\prime}$$

-of a bit more elaborate (using some linear or non-linear function $f$ or our choice)
+of a bit more advanced way is to use some non-linear function $f$ or our choice:

 $$y =  f(\mathbf{w} \cdot  \mathbf{x}^{\prime}) \in \mathbb{R}$$

+In the lecture on classification, SVM and Neural Networks we will learn more on this.
 Thus, if the input image looks as follows:

 <p align="center">
   <img src="images/nine.png" alt="Sublime's custom image"/>